Nonlinear terms from GLR-MQ evolution

 The ratio $r_{gs}$ is dependent on the pomeron intercept\footnote{$\lambda_{g}$ is the pomeron intercept minus one.}.
 The formal expression for this ratio is fully known to the exponents.
 The relative importance of the saturation exponent in (7) to the hard pomeron is shown in Fig.1 in a wide range of $x$.
 This ratio is independent of $Q^2$ and shows that the nonlinear terms in the evolution equations are more effective with the saturation exponents.
 For instance, the value of $r_{gs}$ with the saturation exponent at $x=10^{-5}$ is increased by 55$\%$ compared to the hard pomeron exponent.
 This ratio saturates at $x{\lesssim}10^{-3}$ for $\lambda_{g}=0.452$ and at $x{\lesssim}10^{-4}$ for $\lambda_{g}=0.288$.\\

-Using the leading twist relationship between the unintegrated and integrated gluon distribution, $g(x,Q^2)=\int_{0}^{Q^2}\frac{dk^2}{k^2}f(x,k^2)$, which was obtained by Thorne in [7].
+In Ref.[7], the author investigated how the gluon distribution is obtained from the dipole fits where the exponent lambda is defined with the fixed value $\lambda=0.28$.
+The author has defined the leading twist relationship between the unintegrated and integrated gluon distribution, $g(x,Q^2)=\int_{0}^{Q^2}\frac{dk^2}{k^2}f(x,k^2)$ in Ref.[7].
 This distribution is dependent on the saturation exponent.
-The nonlinear terms in the GLR-MQ evolution equations with the Thorne distribution help to estimate the effect of the gluon recombination independent of the running coupling, while most of existing predictions are done in the leading and next-to-leading logarithmic approximations.
+The nonlinear terms in the GLR-MQ evolution equations with the gluon distribution [7] help to estimate the effect of the gluon recombination independent of the running coupling, while most of existing predictions are done in the leading and next-to-leading logarithmic approximations.
+Indeed, the gluon distribution of Ref.
+[7] is used as initial condition to compute the numerical solution of GLR-MQ equations.
 The gluon and singlet nonlinear terms (i.e., Eqs.(6) and (2) respectively) are shown in Fig.2 for $Q_{0}^{2}=1.69~\mathrm{GeV}^2$ at the exponent $\lambda_{g}=0.288$.
 Figure 2 presents the results of the nonlinear terms in the GLR-MQ evolution equations for the singlet and gluon distributions at $R=5~\mathrm{GeV}^{-1}$ and $2~\mathrm{GeV}^{-1}$ at $Q_{0}^2=1.69~\mathrm{GeV}^2$ as a function of the momentum fraction $x$.

 A gaussian behavior for $\Delta{xf_{i}}$, due to the gluon distribution, is predicted.
 We also found a symmetry between the regions of large and small $x$ for the singlet and gluon distributions, which is illustrated in Figs.2 and 3.
 In these figures (i.e., Figs.2 and 3), we note that the size parameter $R$ is important on magnitude of the recombination terms [8-10].
 It is clear that the gluon recombination terms are enlarged by a factor of almost 50 compared to the singlet distribution.
 The signal of the gluon recombination terms in the singlet and gluon distributions is a decrease in the scaling violation as compared to standard evolution and it is independent of the upward and downward evolutions [11].